 Nasi Kuning – Nasi Kuning (yellow rice) or sometimes known as Nasi Kunyit (turmeric rice) is a famous Indonesian breakfast rice cooked in coconut milk and turmeric.
 It is usually serve with some omelette, grated coconut and spices and fried anchovy and kacang (peanuts).

 Ayam goreng – Ayam Goreng seem to be as simple as it sounds – fried chicken, but the Indonesian flash their frying skill here at the best with one of most amazing fried chicken you will find in the world, crisp on the outside juicy on the inside.

-Gado-gado – Gado-gado (or also known as Lotek) is an Indonesian salad, a combination of boiled vegetables doused generously with peanut sauce dressing.
+Gado-gado – Gado-gado (or Lotek) is an Indonesian salad, a combination of boiled vegetables doused generously with peanut sauce dressing.
 There are other similar dishes like pecel and atah or karedok.